DOJ to ask Supreme Court to put abortion pill limits on hold - KESQ

 Mifepristone was approved by the FDA more than two decades ago and is used in combination with a second drug, misoprostol.

-Abortion rights groups expressed relief that the FDA approval would remain in place for now but criticized the court for reinstating restrictions on the drug.
+Abortion rights groups expressed both relief over FDA approval remaining in place and outrage over the appeals court reinstating restrictions.
 Whole Woman’s Health, an abortion provider that operates six clinics in five states, said in a tweet it was continuing to offer mifepristone in clinics and through virtual services while reviewing the decision.

 In the 2-1 vote, the judges put on hold changes made by the regulator since 2016 that relaxed the rules for prescribing and dispensing mifepristone.
 Those included extending the period of pregnancy when the drug can be used from seven weeks to 10 and allowing it to be dispensed by mail, without any need to visit a doctor’s office.

+There is virtually no precedent for a lone judge overturning the regulator’s medical decisions.

-The lawsuit challenging the drug’s approval was brought by the Alliance Defending Freedom, which also argued for overturning Roe v.
-Wade and indicated it was content for now in the mifepristone case.
-Erin Hawley, an attorney for the group, said it had no plans to seek an appeal that might restore the Texas court’s full ruling.
+Attorneys for the plaintiffs indicated Thursday that they were content with the court’s order and did not plan to seek an appeal that might restore the Texas court’s full ruling.

-“The 5th Circuit’s decision is a significant victory for the doctors we represent, women’s health, and every American who deserves an accountable federal government acting within the bounds of the law,” Hawley said.
+“The 5th Circuit’s decision is a significant victory for the doctors we represent, women’s health, and every American who deserves an accountable federal government acting within the bounds of the law,” said Erin Hawley, an attorney for Alliance Defending Freedom.

 The two judges who voted to tighten restrictions, Kurt Engelhardt and Andrew Oldham, are both appointees of former President Donald Trump.
 The third judge, Catharina Haynes, is an appointee of former President George W. Bush.
 She said she would have put the lower court ruling on hold entirely for now to allow oral arguments in the case.